dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/block-explorers/statescan.md

 * **OpenGov delegates & community members** tracing asset teleports, NFT lifecycles, and multisig flows.

 ## Real-world adoption
-Statescan is used across multiple Substrate projects and ecosystems, with public instances and self-hosted deployments by parachain teams and testnets.
+Statescan is used across multiple Polkadot SDK projects and ecosystems, with public instances and self-hosted deployments by parachain teams and testnets.
 Common use cases include:
 * **Parachain-specific explorers** branded to match a project’s identity.
 * **Testnet explorers** for dev workflows and QA.
 * **Community mirrors** to improve availability and load distribution.